fako/writing/setting/the-valley.md

 Sometimes Xite is not even aware of an attack, before he responds to it with his supernatural killing blows.
 Inside the wilderness of The Valley there are plenty of mindless clones that naively attack Xite, unaware that it will be the last thing they do.

 The cunning like The Royal Family stay far away from Xite, which makes him harmless, but Central's second agent is not so easy to evade.
 This second agent is called Moko and his power is to end a life not with his bare hands, but with his consideration.
 When Moko reasons that your life should end it will end immediatelly.
 This is a power that Sinia deeply fears, as it is her doing that The City of Terniten consumes so much energy.
-If Moko becomes aware of this and concludes it will be best for The Whole if Queen Sinia disappears, no amount of power or influence can safe her.
+If Moko becomes aware of this and concludes it will be best for The Whole if Queen Sinia disappears, no amount of power, manipulation or influence can safe her.

 Which brings us to Queen Sinia's final ruse.
 Together with her daughter, she made another shift in reality, as soon as the agents arrived in The Valley.